marvinscham/disenchanter/README.md

 ## Is this going to get me banned?

 No, the script only uses [official Riot APIs](https://developer.riotgames.com/docs/lol#league-client).

+The script triggers the same server requests as you would in your League Client – just without the animations.

 ## Usage